Rankin calls on creative community to fight heart disease

 “Every three minutes someone is lost to heart and circulatory disease in the UK, it’s horrific, but it’s true” – Rankin

-Every day in the UK, seven million people will battle heart disease while 430 people will die from it and 530 people will be admitted to hospital with a heart attack.
-“The sole purpose of this campaign was to spread awareness.
-We just want people to know and understand the work that this charity does for people, the difficulties that sufferers have to go through and the way they themselves can help,” Rankin reveals.
+Every day in the UK, seven million people battle heart disease, while 430 people die from it and 530 people are admitted to hospital with heart attacks.
+“The sole purpose of this campaign is to spread awareness.
+We want people to know and understand the work that this charity does for people, the difficulties that sufferers have to go through, and the way they can help,” Rankin reveals.

-Aside from the obvious connection to the cause, Rankin explains the symbolism behind the heart is huge – particularly in relation to social media.
-“It can be romantic, it can be broken, it can be used on t-shirts to profess love for a city.
-But, in recent years, it’s become synonymous with social media.
+Aside from the obvious connection to the cause, Rankin explains the symbolism behind the heart – particularly in relation to social media.
+“It can be romantic, it can be broken, it can be used on t-shirts to profess love for a city, but, in recent years, it’s become synonymous with social media.
 People use it every day as a form of social communication.
-Now, more than ever, it has a meaning that crosses culture, language and the globe in general.
+Now, it has a meaning that crosses culture, language and the globe in general.

-To get involved, share a heart on your social media with the hashtag #aheartforaheart
+To get involved, share a heart on your social media with the hashtag #heartforaheart #worldheartday.
+Follow @the_bhf, @rankinarchive, @thefullservice